Knight Cancer Institute Mission and Milestones

 2013: The Leukemia & Lymphoma Society partners with OHSU and other leading cancer centers to launch the Beat AML trial.
 The goal is to find treatments for acute myeloid leukemia.
 Dr. Druker designs the trial and helps lead the study.

 2014: Gert Boyle, then-chairwoman of Columbia Sportswear, makes a gift of $100 million to speed work to find cancer early.

 2016: The Knight opens the Cancer Early Detection Advanced Research Center, a pioneering effort to find and treat cancer early.

 2017: The Knight is named a Comprehensive Cancer Center, the National Cancer Institute’s top designation.

-2018: The Knight begins the SMMART program, a new way to run clinical trials.
+2018: The Knight launches SMMART, a new way to run clinical trials.
 Patients get access to combinations of drugs that act like a one-two punch to knock out their cancer.
 Doctors track tumors in real time to figure out the best combination.

-2018: The Knight becomes one of the first cancer centers to offer CAR T-cell therapy to treat a common form of lymphoma.
+2018: The Knight becomes one of the first cancer centers to offer CAR T-cell therapy to treat lymphoma.
 The Knight’s Richard Maziarz, M.D., plays a central role in developing the therapy.

 2018: The Knight opens the Knight Cancer Research Building.
 The 320,000-square-foot structure is designed to speed research by bringing scientists from different disciplines together.